*This workshop has been canceled and will be rescheduled for later in 2020*

 Please note: We'll be looking at erotic content that addresses a wide range of gender presentations, body types, and identities.
 (Werewolves and ghosts are not out of the question here, and erotic writing is never politically neutral!)
 Please come prepared to have your notion of the erotic challenged, broadened, and pulled apart as we dive into the world of the bodily with our fellow classmates.

 Instructor: Bridget Brewer is a queer writer, artist, and performer based out of Austin, TX.
 Winner of the 2019 Puerto del Sol Prose Competition, a 2018 Austin Critics Table Award, and recipient of a 2018 B. Iden Payne Award for her theatrical direction, she writes and performs in various capacities around Austin, with a focus on teaching literary arts in nontraditional spaces, and has taught with women's collectives, art communities of all ages, public schools, LGBTQIA+ youth organizations, tech companies, and homeless shelters.
 In 2016 she earned her MFA in Literary Arts from Brown University, with a focus on fiction and performance.
 She served as Fiction Co-Editor at Nat.
 Brut from 2016-2019, and has been supported by residencies with Surel’s Place (Boise, ID), HIVE Arts Collective (Austin, TX), and the Disquiet International Program (Lisbon, Portugal).
 Bridget is currently one of the frontpeople of a queergrass band called Milktoast Millie & the Scabby Knees, serves on the facilitator board at HIVE, and is at work on an “illuminated essay,” a geo-erotic horror novella, and a collection of short stories.

-- Minimum Age: This workshop is suitable for adults and youth ages 10+.
+- Minimum Age: This workshop is for adults only.